7oiden/7oiden/README.md

 🔭 Currently I'm working on a air-condition service website coded with Next JS, all while applying for jobs.

-🧔 Check out [my portfolio](https://tommy-johnsen-portfolio.netlify.app/) site to learn more about me.
+🧔 Check out [my portfolio](https://tommy-johnsen-portfolio.netlify.app/) to learn more about me.

 <hr/>